 Staff knew their responsibilities if they had concerns about the safety of children, young people and adults who were vulnerable due to their circumstances.
 The practice had safeguarding policies and procedures to provide staff with information about identifying, reporting and dealing with suspected abuse.
+The policy had last been reviewed in June 2018 and was scheduled to be reviewed again in June 2019.
 We saw evidence that staff received safeguarding training.
 Staff knew about the signs and symptoms of abuse and neglect and how to report concerns, including notification to the CQC.

-There was a system to highlight vulnerable patients in their records e.g. children with child protection plans, adults where there were safeguarding concerns, people with a learning disability or a mental health condition, or who require other support such as with mobility or communication.
+There was a system to highlight vulnerable patients in their records e.g. people with a learning disability or a mental health condition, or who require other support such as with mobility or communication.
+This would be flagged up on their electronic record keeping system.